addrian-77/rust-pico-console/README.md

 - ST7735 128x160 screen

 ### Installing on the RP Pico 2W
-This console relies on a [this webserver](https://github.com/addrian-77/rust-webserver) running on a separate device.
+This console relies on [this webserver](https://github.com/addrian-77/rust-webserver) running on a separate device.
 <br>
 It works by connecting to the hotspot of the device (change **WIFI_SSID.txt** and **WIFI_PASSWORD.txt** accordingly!).
 - #### 1.
 Installing the webserver